jeremytregunna/ruby-trello/README.md

 Full Disclosure: This library is mostly complete, if you do find anything missing or not functioning as you expect it to, please [let us know](https://trello.com/card/spot-a-bug-report-it/4f092b2ee23cb6fe6d1aaabd/17).

-Supports Ruby 2.0 or newer.
-Version 1.3.0 is the last version that supports Ruby that is older than 1.9.3.
+Supports Ruby 1.9.3 or newer.

 ## Configuration